vr359490/mathtrack/README.md

 mathDash_s3.py contains main dashboard code.
 This involves downloading scraped and cleaned data from AWS S3 cloud storage.

-Previously, the scraping stage was done every time the dashboard was executed before the scraped data was stored in and pulled from S3.
+Before the data was stored and pulled from S3, the scraping stage was done every time the dashboard was executed.
 This is in mathDash_with_scraping.py

 To maintain updated data in the dashboard and S3, a separate scraping script should be made.